NeuroDataDesign/hyppo-2021-2022/Yingheng_Wang/ReadingNotes_PSC.md

 ### Strength of PSC

 PSC can utilize the geometric information of streamlines, including shape, size and location, for a better parcellation-based connectome analysis.

+(1) Most current techniques transform the full brain tractogram into a simplified adjacency matrix for groupwise network analysis.
+In contrast, the proposed PSC pipeline preserves the geometric information, which is crucial for quantifying brain connectivity and understanding its variation across subjects.
+The PSC constructs structural connectomes across three different levels, from simple to complex, including the binary network, the weighted networks and the streamline-based connectome.
+Such a multi-level representation allows to perform brain network analysis at different levels of detail, inspect the brain connectome from different perspectives, and validate findings in the space of WM bundles.

+(2)  One of its objectives is to increase the robustness and reproducibility of reconstructed structural connectomes.
+A test-retest dataset is used to select tuning parameters in the PSC to optimize its reproducibility and preserve useful information in the connectome maps.

+(3) It uses a nonlinear spatial normalization method to decompose the variation of WM tracts into different components.
+More specifically, the shape component is separated from its confounding variables for the analysis of the shapes of tracts.
+Such a decomposition minimizes the variability across individual streamlines, while allowing us to efficiently compress streamlines in each connection.